Great Falls Dam (Tennessee)

 Great Falls Dam is named for the rapids and waterfalls on the Caney Fork downstream from the dam.
-The section of river below the Power House is world-renowned for whitewater kayaking.
+The section of river below the powerhouse is world-renowned for whitewater kayaking.
 The dam and its tailwaters are surrounded by Rock Island State Park.

 Location

 Great Falls Dam is located approximately 94 mi above the mouth of the Caney Fork, immediately downstream from the Caney Fork's confluence with the Collins River.
 The confluence of these two rivers (the Collins flowing from the southwest and the Caney Fork from the east) creates a peninsula.
 The two rivers nearly meet at the Narrows, a "land bridge" connecting the peninsula to the mainland.
 Two tunnels measuring approximately 600 ft each deliver water from the Collins River section of the Great Falls Reservoir underneath Highway 287 at the Narrows to the dam's powerhouse located on the Caney Fork 0.75 mi downstream from the dam.

 Great Falls Reservoir stretches behind the dam for 22 mi along the Caney Fork and for roughly 10 mi along the lower Collins River.
 The lake also includes a small stretch of the lower Rocky River, which empties into the Caney Fork about a mile east of the dam.